kubernetes/test-infra/config/README.md

-# Kubernetes Prow Job Configs
+# Kubernetes Project Configs

+This is a central place for generic tools configs for Kubernetes project

 ### UNDER MIGRATION

+Directory structure:

-Here are prow job configs for the Kubernetes prow deployment.
+[jobs/](./jobs) : job configs for Kubernetes Prow deployment, potentially testgrid configs as well

-Please add jobs per sig/repo subdir.

-The file basename will be used as a configmap key so they need to be unique across this directory.

-Questions?
-Contact @krzyzacy!